 • Add some freshly grated lemon zest for additional lemony flavor.

-I’d love to hear what you think of this recipe so please comment below with feedback!
+I’d love to hear your feedback on this post, so please comment below to share.

 Easy Cucumber Yogurt Sauce